zukobronja/openshift-sti-java-8/README.md

 Just a short list of what is (and is not) working:

 - Check out and build your application
-- Custom start script
+- Custom start script in ```bin/start``` of your application.
 - Re-use local Maven repository to avoid downloading all dependencies every time.
+Need to use incremental builds to enable this.
 - (Optional) Clean up after build to reduce image size.
 Create ```bin/cleanup```
 - TODO?
-Incremental build through re-store of target folders
+Incremental build through re-store of target folders?
+Will make images larger.

 # Build this STI base